Dads Play an Important Role in Breastfeeding

 - Help limit the number of visitors and visiting time.
 New moms do need plenty of rest!

 - Bathe and dress your baby.
 Change his diapers.
 Sing and talk to your baby.
 If you see the baby searching for mom’s breast, sucking his fist, or making sucking noises, take him to mom for a feeding.
-Cuddle and protect her while she feeds the baby.
+Cuddle her while she feeds the baby.